yoavweiss/subresource-reporting/README.md

 This proposal doesn't expose new information when it comes to URLs - URLs are already exposed in Resource Timing and Service Workers, and developers can use the `initiatorType` or `Request.destination` respectively to get that information, albeit in less-secure and more complex ways.

-Resource hashes are not currently exposed, but we plan to expose them only for CORS-enabled resources, that the document can already fully read.
+Resource hashes are not currently exposed, but we plan to expose them only for CORS-enabled or same-origin resources, that the document can already fully read.
 That means that developers can already fetch those resources and calculate their hashes on their own. (again, with added complexity)

 ## Open questions